-Committee assignments are made under the auspices of Governance Committee, working in conjunction with each Committee's Chair.
-Standing Committee members should serve a maximum of six consecutive years, except by documented action by the Governance Committee on behalf of the full Board of Trustees in cases where necessary expertise or historical perspective is advisable for the good of the organization.
+Committee assignments are made under the auspices of the Executive and Governance Committee, working in conjunction with each Committee's Chair.
+Standing Committee members should serve a maximum of six consecutive years, except by documented action by the Executive and Governance Committee on behalf of the full Board of Trustees in cases where necessary expertise or historical perspective is advisable for the good of the organization.
 The Trustees may, on occasion, establish ad hoc Committees to meet certain short-term needs or requirements (e.g. Executive Search Committee, Strategic Planning Committee, etc.); such committees will be dissolved upon completion of their assigned purpose, with or without formal resolutions from the full Board of Trustees.

-The Trustees also reserve the right to create functional subcommittees or to even split full Standing Committees into components, so long as those components are chaired by Trustees; subcommittees do not require Trustee chairs.
-In May 2017, the Trustees voted unanimously to split the Development and Communications Committee as defined in the Declaration of Trust into two separate, Trustee-chaired Committees; their functions are descriptions are defined separately below.
-Future Standing Committee splits of this nature must also be affirmed in the corporate record as voted motions of the full Board of Trustees, as do future reconsolidations of such split Standing Committees.
+The Trustees reserve the right to create functional subcommittees (which do not require Trustees as chairs), split full Standing Committees into components, or merge the functions of standing committees, so long as all components are chaired by Trustees, and all functional activities may be reconciled to the structure defined in the Declaration of Trust.
+In May 2017, the Trustees voted unanimously to split the Development and Communications Committee as defined in the Declaration of Trust into two separate, Trustee-chaired Committees.
+In December 2017, the Trustees voted unanimously to merge the Governance and Executive Committees, and the Audit and Finance Committees.
+Future Standing Committee splits or mergers of this nature must be affirmed in the corporate record as voted motions of the full Board of Trustees.